zhangs06/personal-website-pelican/content/blog/mapshaper-command-line.rst

-GIS Data Processing with Mapshaper
+Geo Data Processing with Mapshaper
 ##################################

 :slug: mapshaper-command-line

-:date: 2015-10-21
+:date: 2015-10-24
 :category: gis

 `Mapshaper <http://mapshaper.org/>`_ is a free and open-source tool that is